rmrk-team/NestingEIP/README.md

     /**
      * @notice Used to unnest a child token from a given parent token.
-     * @dev When unnesting a child token, the owner of the token is set to `to`, or is not updated in the event of `to`
+     * @dev When unnesting a child token, the owner of the token MUST be set to `to`, or not updated in the event of `to`
      *  being the `0x0` address.
      * @param tokenId ID of the token from which to unnest a child token
      * @param to Address of the new owner of the child token being unnested